 About 40% of people experience sciatica at some point in life.
-The expert team at Performance Pain and Sports Medicine provides top-quality, customized treatments for sciatica at five locations in Houston, Texas; and Raritan, and Lawrenceville, New Jersey.
+The expert team at Performance Pain and Sports Medicine provides top-quality, customized treatments for sciatica at their locations in Houston, Texas; and Raritan, and Lawrenceville, New Jersey.
 If you have pain that radiates from your low back or hip into the buttock and leg, call the nearest office today to schedule a sciatica evaluation.

 Sciatica is pain that arises from irritation of the sciatic nerve.
 The longest nerve in your body, the sciatic nerve branches from the lumbar spine (low back) and runs through the buttocks and down each of your legs.